HighPoint/aws-powershell-aerolite/README.md

 # Requirements

 AWS System Manager uses port 443 to communicate with the Windows EC2 Instance.
 This port must be open.

+The EC2 must have an IAM role that allows the AWS System Manager to communicate with it.
+A role, SSMRoleForInstancesQuickSetup, is included in the YAML Cloudformation template.
+SSMRoleForInstancesQuickSetup uses the AWS policy, AmazonSSMManagedInstanceCore.
+If you are creating an EC2 after running the Cloudformation template, select

 # How to Use